AlexandraTulchinsky/Blockchain-Token-Predictor/README.md

 •	Implement a supervised regression model using XGBoost Regression that predicts the price of the MANA token with high accuracy (score).

+• Build a LSTM neural network that also accurately predicts the price of the MANA token.

 •	Decide whether the Decentraland MANA token has a favourable ROI.

 #### Outcomes

-• Model scored with 63% accuracy.
+• XGBoost model scored with 63% accuracy.

+• LSTM has a 1.19 RMSE.

 • Value of overall token is below a dollar and currently decreasing.
 Token's value only had one major spike.